Implantica’s Solution to Acid Reflux, RefluxStop™

 Therefore, it’s logical that when performing a literature review one cannot find any proof that drug therapy reduces this cancer risk3.
 With up to 60 million people suffering from Barrett’s esophagus4 and an annual cancer risk of 0.6% per year7, this treatment field is in urgent need of a well-working surgical treatment.

 The current surgical treatments of acid reflux are all plagued with complications, such as swallowing problems and the inability to burp and vomit, because they all compress the food passageway.
-IM RefluxStop™ does not compress the food passageway thereby reducing complications, as supported by the clinical investigation.
+RefluxStop™ does not compress the food passageway thereby reducing complications, as supported by the clinical investigation.

 - 4Cossentino MJ, Wong RK.
 2003.
 Barrett’s esophagus and risk of esophageal adenocarcinoma.
 Semin Gastrointest Dis.; Schlottmann F, Molena D, Patti MG.
 2018.
 Gastroesophageal reflux and Barrett’s esophagus: a pathway to esophageal adenocarcinoma.
 Updates in Surgery

 - 5Modiano N, Gerson L. 2007.
 Barrett’s esophagus: Incidence, etiology, pathophysiology, prevention and treatment.
 Therapeutics and Clinical Risk Management

 - 6Raghunath AS, Hungin AP, Mason J, Jackson W. 2009.
 Symptoms in patients on long-term proton pump inhibitors: prevalence and predictors.
 Alimentary Pharmacology & Therapeutics

 - 7Yousef F et al. 2008.
 The incidence of esophageal cancer and high-grade dysplasia in Barrett’s esophagus: a systematicc review and meta-analysis.
 Am.
 Jour. of Epedimiol.